Department of Geography

 Thomas M. Whitmore

 The Department of Geography has faculty strength in five overlapping areas of concentration.
-These represent areas of active faculty research and coherent foci—not mutually exclusive territories.
+These represent coherent foci and areas of active faculty research not mutually exclusive categories.
 Indeed, many students and faculty work on projects that span more than one area.
-So, while intensive training is offered in a number of diverse areas, the program is noted for its integrative and cross-cutting approach.
-The department’s diverse graduate students are pursuing a wide variety of research at UNC–Chapel Hill.
+So, while intensive training is offered in a number of diverse areas, the program is noted for its integrative and cross-cutting approaches.
+The department's diverse graduate students are pursuing a wide variety of research at UNCChapel Hill.

 Departmental research specializations include:

 Biophysical Geography and Earth Systems Science.
-Here the biophysical environment is examined as an integrated system emphasizing the linkages and feedbacks between terrestrial and atmospheric form and function.
-The focus is on the interactions between the structure and composition of the earth’s surface, its soils and vegetation, and the atmosphere with those processes that actively cycle energy and material through them.
+UNCChapel Hill geographers examine the biophysical environment as an integrated system, emphasizing the linkages and feedbacks between terrestrial and atmospheric form and function.
+The focus is on the interactions between the structure and composition of the earth's surface, its soils and vegetation, and the atmosphere with those processes that actively cycle energy and material through them.

 Geographic Information and Analysis.
-Here geographic information sciences are applied as an integrated set of spatial digital technologies including tools, techniques, concepts, and data sets associated with geographic information systems, remote sensing, data visualization, global positioning systems, spatial analysis, and quantitative methods.
+UNCChapel Hill geographers apply geographic information sciences as an integrated set of spatial digital technologies to investigate biophysical and social phenomena.
+They use and develop tools, techniques, concepts, and data sets associated with geographic information systems, remote sensing, data visualization, global positioning systems, spatial analysis, and quantitative methods.

 Globalization and International Development.
-Here UNC–Chapel Hill geographers study the consequences of the processes of globalization (and the anti-globalization and global justice movements they have stimulated) that are reshaping the geographies of international and local capital, labor, technology, information, goods and services, and the post-war Fordist geographies of economic, social, and political life in the United States and globally.
+UNCChapel Hill geographers study the consequences of processes of globalization (and the anti-globalization and global justice movements they stimulate); international development and its effects on the geographies of international and local capital, labor, technology, information, goods and services; post-socialism, political economy, political geography and geopolitics, and political ecology.

-Graduate students in the department participate in most departmental governance activities and maintain their own organization, the Graduate Association of Geography Students (GAGS).
-UNC–Chapel Hill professional and graduate students also have an active campus-wide organization.
+Graduate students in the department participate in departmental governance activities and maintain their own organization, the Graduate Association of Geography Students (GAGS).
+UNCChapel Hill professional and graduate students also have an active campus-wide organization.
 Graduate students have access to extensive research and computing facilities within the department and across campus, and many of our students are involved in specialized departmental research groups.
-Students and faculty have strong ties to other departments and research centers at UNC–Chapel Hill, including the Carolina Population Center, the Odum Institute for Research in Social Science, the Institute of Latin American Studies (UNC–Chapel Hill and Duke University), the Sheps Center for Health Services Research, the Curriculum in Ecology, the Center for Urban and Regional Studies, the Carolina Environmental Program and UNC–Chapel Hill’s schools of public health and medicine.
+Students and faculty have strong ties to other departments and research centers at UNCChapel Hill, including the Carolina Population Center, the Odum Institute for Research in Social Science, the Institute for the Study of the Americas (UNCChapel Hill and Duke University), the Center for the Study of the South, the Sheps Center for Health Services Research, the Curriculum in Ecology, the Center for Urban and Regional Studies, the Carolina Environmental Program and UNCChapel Hill's schools of public health and medicine.
 There are also opportunities for course work and research associated with nearby Duke University and North Carolina State University.
 Many students also take advantage of the government and private research facilities in Research Triangle Park.

 Incoming graduate students are required to complete three core courses (GEOG 702, 703, and 704) presenting the foundations of geographical theory, communication, and research.
 Thereafter the program of study is flexible and tailored to the needs of the individual student.
 Students select the appropriate course work and dissertation topic in consultation with their advisor and research committee.

-The department occupies the top two floors of newly renovated Saunders Hall and maintains the extensive computational laboratories needed to fulfill its research and teaching mission, with specialized facilities dedicated to spatial analysis and the use of geographic information systems.
+The department occupies the top two floors of Saunders Hall and has access to extensive computational laboratories needed to fulfill its research and teaching mission, with specialized facilities dedicated to spatial analysis and the use of geographic information systems.
 A wide range of geographic data sets are readily available.
 An extensive collection of geographic books and periodicals, including an exceptionally strong collection of foreign periodicals, is held in the nearby Davis Library, while Wilson Library houses a large map library.

 Courses for Graduate and Advanced Undergraduate Students